 - 11. What are the answers to the 6Ps of New Beginnings?
 [Tool 12.2] - a.
 The Purpose, what's driving the change and what it's meant to accomplish - b.
 The Picture of the better tomorrow that will result from the change - c.
 The Plan for implementing the change, describing what exactly is changing and when - d.
 The Part you want employees to play in implementing the change, what they will be doing differently - e.
-The Pitfalls you can anticipate and how they will influence the change design - f.
+The Pitfalls you can anticipate and how they will influence the change design (See the pre-mortem questions in Tool 11.4) - f.
 The Progress measures you'll monitor to indicate how the change initiative is doing - 12.
-Who will lose what, and what can be done to mitigate the loss, if anything? - 13.
+Who will lose what, and what can be done to mitigate their loss, if anything? - 13.
 How will you normalize the "neutral zone"-the period of confusion and inefficiency between the ending and the new beginning? - 14.
-What temporary support or help can you provide to support employees in successfully adapting to the change? - 15.
+What temporary help can you provide to support employees in successfully adapting to the change? - 15.
 How will you monitor progress?